 St. Patrick’s Day is a great day to share a laugh with good friends and maybe even a pinch or two.
 It’s also a day to enjoy a few tasty beverages, a wholesome and hearty meal, followed by a mouthwatering dessert!
 So grab your friends and family and let’s enjoy 5 Easy Recipes for St. Patrick’s Day.

-This appetizer is tasty, healthy and couldn’t be any easier to make!
-It starts with a couple cucumbers, grape tomatoes, flavored cream cheese and sprigs of fresh thyme.
+This appetizer is tasty, healthy, and couldn’t be any easier to make!
+It starts with a couple of cucumbers, grape tomatoes, flavored cream cheese, and sprigs of fresh thyme.

 - Top with sun-dried grape tomatoes and tiny sprigs of fresh thyme.